 Start by completing an application to Adelphi.
 Next, be sure you’ve met all the criteria for admission, including:

 Students who have obtained a general equivalency diploma (GED) or who have been out of high school for more than one year are not required to take the SAT or ACT, unless specifically requested.

-The undergraduate psychology program expects a student who wishes to pursue psychology major to achieve and demonstrate adequate levels of competencies in the following areas before continuing the course of study beyond an introductory level:
+Student who wish to pursue an undergraduate psychology or neurosciences major are expected to achieve and demonstrate adequate levels of competencies in the following areas before continuing the course of study beyond an introductory level:

 Students will be enrolled in the Competency Assessment Portfolio (CAP) course (0 Credits, P/F grade) when the psychology major is declared.
 A student’s CAP will be reviewed each semester by their advisers, and those students who are not achieving an adequate level of competency will be offered remediation.
 The CAP is a requirement for students who wish to continue in the major and the estimated time of completion is 60 credits.